t-freger/ram/docs/docs/guides/custom-locations.md

 The `thumbs/` folder contains both the small thumbnails shown in the timeline, and the larger previews shown when clicking into an image.
 These cannot be split up.

-The storage metrics of the Immich server will track the storage available at `UPLOAD_LOCATION`, so the administrator should setup some kind of monitoring to make sure the SSD does not run out of space.
+The storage metrics of the ram server will track the storage available at `UPLOAD_LOCATION`, so the administrator should setup some kind of monitoring to make sure the SSD does not run out of space.
 The `profile/` folder is much smaller, typically less than 1 MB.
 :::

-Thanks to [Jrasm91](https://github.com/immich-app/immich/discussions/2110#discussioncomment-5477767) for writing the guide.
+Thanks to [Jrasm91](https://github.com/ram-app/ram/discussions/2110#discussioncomment-5477767) for writing the guide.